Kathamii/TINF15B4MCJI/docs/test_plan.md

 ## 8. Testing Workflow
 User interface tests and function tests are executed at every push to the repository.

+We integrated Sonarqube into our testing workflow.
+Every push onto the master and develop-branch will trigger a Sonarqube update.
+On our [Sonarqube-Page](https://sonarqube.com/organizations/factracing/projects) are many information and metrics related to our code provided.

 ## 9. Environmental Needs
 ### 9.1 Base System Hardware
 |Resource | Quantity | Name and Type |